 2: The Anglet Concrete Plant

-A Witness to Forgotten Industry The Anglet Concrete Plant is an abandoned industrial site, once at the heart of the production of building materials.
-This immense place offers a unique atmosphere for urban explorers.
+A Witness to Forgotten Industry: The Anglet concrete plant is an abandoned industrial site, once at the heart of construction materials production.
+This vast place offers a unique atmosphere for urban explorers.

 Site Features